ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicator_attributes/delete.rst

     }

 .. hint::
-    Indicator Attributes can be removed from an Indicator via the ``mode`` field.
+    You can also remove Indicator Attributes from an Indicator by using the ``mode`` field on the ``/v3/indicators`` endpoint.
 See `Update an Object's Metadata <https://docs.threatconnect.com/en/latest/rest_api/v3/update_metadata.html>`_ for more information.